utkuufuk/budget-cli/README.md

 ```

 ## Usage
-Run the `addentry.py` similar to the following example in order to create a transaction entry:
+You can run `addexpense.py` globally in order to create a transaction entry:
 ```
-./addentry.py "Nov 5 2018,90,Pazar Alışverişi,Groceries"
+addexpense.py "Nov 5 2018,90,Pazar Alışverişi,Groceries"
 ```